 The router receives a 1500-byte packet.
 This packet is dropped by GRE because GRE cannot fragment or forward the packet because the DF bit is set, and the packet size exceeds the outbound interface "ip mtu" after adding the GRE overhead (24 bytes).

 The router sends an ICMP message to Host 1 in order to let it know that the next-hop MTU is 1476 (1500 - 24 = 1476).

 Host 1 changes its PMTU for Host 2 to 1476 and sends the smaller size when it retransmits the packet.
-GRE encapsulates it and hands the 1500-byte packet to IPsec.
-IPsec drops the packet because GRE has copied the DF bit (set) from the inner IP header, and with the IPsec overhead (maximum 38 bytes), the packet is too large to forward out the physical interface.
+GRE encapsulates it and hands the 1500-byte packet to IPv4sec.
+IPv4sec drops the packet because GRE has copied the DF bit (set) from the inner IPv4 header, and with the IPv4sec overhead (maximum 38 bytes), the packet is too large to forward out the physical interface.

-IPsec sends an ICMP message to GRE which indicates that the next-hop MTU is 1462 bytes (since a maximum 38 bytes will be added for encryption and IP overhead).
+IPv4sec sends an ICMP message to GRE which indicates that the next-hop MTU is 1462 bytes (since a maximum 38 bytes will be added for encryption and IPv4 overhead).
 GRE records the value 1438 (1462 - 24) as the "ip mtu" on the tunnel interface.

 Note: This change in value is stored internally and cannot be seen in the output of the show ip interface tunnel<#> command.
 You will only see this change if you turn use the debug tunnel command.